yakomaxa/show_color_PyMOL/README.md

 ## **Overview**

-`show_color` dynamically labels residues, atoms, or objects in PyMOL with their corresponding color names.
+`show_color` labels atoms in PyMOL with their corresponding color names.
 This helps you identify colors directly in the visualization without guessing or manually checking RGB values.

 ---